 “I have been thinking, even day-dreaming about the experimental evolution of the brain for a long time.
 Evolution experiments are always demanding, both in time, funding, and dedication.
 And if you add complex traits like cognition in the mix you can imagine only an established lab may have the opportunity to dive into a project like that.
 Even though I had the idea and the drive to do it, I expected it will take me years to get to a position where I’ll have freedom, environment, funding, and a team to start this project.
 Becoming an ELISIR scholar made it possible right now and advanced my research plans for years!
 I am thankful for this rare and exciting opportunity!”

-Can Aztekin finished his PhD at the University of Cambrigde and will join EPFL in early 2021 to study vertebrate limb regeneration.
+Can Aztekin finished his PhD at the University of Cambrigde and joined EPFL in early 2021 to study vertebrate limb regeneration.